NateEag/how-i-code/content/the-art-of-naming.rst

 Naming well is hard, and I am no master of the craft.

-I hope to make note of what insights I have at a later date.
+Here, I collect what insights I have.

 .. _two hard problems: http://martinfowler.com/bliki/TwoHardThings.html